watarrow/Aircraft-Design-Tool/README.md

 **Current bugs in S01.0:**

-Parts outside a configuration function normally and can't be activated or deactivated No way to add an empty config
+Parts outside a configuration function normally and can't be activated or deactivated, No way to add an empty config,
-No way to drag components outside or inside configs
-No way to delete edge loops
+No way to drag components outside or inside configs, No way to delete edge loops,
-Save HTML does not save configurations
+Save HTML does not save configurations,
 Graph Sweep does not produce accurate graphs at all